The Fender Precision Special 1980 - 1982

 The bass featured white pickup covers, white pickguard, a brass bridge and gold hardware (tuners, thumbrest, knobs).

 It was the first active bass of Fender with a specially developed active circuit (preamp, bass and treble).
 But it could also be used in passive mode, with a passive tone control.
-The preamp is probably designed by Bill Hodges and Paul Gagon, who now is vice president of engineering at G&L guitars.
+The preamp is probably designed by Bill Hodges and Paul Gagon, who now is Vice President Technology BBE Sound inc.